PrajwalDandale/sql-Data-warehouse-project/README.md

 - Data Quality: Cleanse and resolve data quality issues prior to analysis.
 - Integration: Combine both sources into a single, user-friendly data model designed for analytics queries.
 - Scope: Focus on the latest dataset only: historization of data is not required.

+**About Me**
+Hi there!
+I'm Prajwal Dandale, with 5+ years of experience in the IT industry.
+I'm passionate about building scalable and efficient data solutions using SQL, PySpark, Python, AWS, Azure, and Databricks.